 All workshops originate at Washington and Lee University (W&L) in Lexington, Virginia, and are broadcasted live via the Internet to numerous host schools and divisions across the state.
 These locations are known as FLAVA/FLTWS workshop host sites.
 Each host site has a volunteer instructor who is a logistical coordinator and is an extension to the workshop leader at the broadcast location.
 If you are interested to serve as a host site/host site coordinator, please contact email@example.com.

-FLAVA Workshop #4, Mar 22nd : Arts in the World Language Classroom
+FLAVA Workshop : Arts in the World Language Classroom

+What’s the connection among authentic resources, real-life tasks, and student engagement?
+The arts.
 Learn how to incorporate the arts in your language teaching.
 Be it painting, music, or poetry, art can be a fun and memorable tool when learning languages.
 From quick tips to full activities, you will discover how easy it can be to add the arts, even if you are not an artist yourself.